 Add the chopped shallots, sliced mushrooms, bag of frozen veggies, water, and Better Than Bouillon, and then salt and pepper everything.
 Cook on High for two hours.

 I waited to add the bacon with the cream and flour to keep it as crispy as possible.
-Stir the flour into the cream to save from dirtying another dish and add it 30 minutes before serving as well as dollops of the biscuit mix.
+Stir the flour into the carton of cream to save from dirtying another dish and add it 30 minutes before serving as well as dollops of the biscuit mix.